macbre/index-digest/README.md

 * if provided with SQL queries log (via `--sql-log` option) it:
   * checks if all tables, columns and indices are used by these queries
   * reports queries that do not use indices
-  * reports queries that use filesort or temporary file
+  * reports queries that use filesort, temporary file or full table scan

 This tool **supports MySQL 5.5, 5.6 and 5.7**.